SalomePlatform/.github/profile/README.md

 Numerical simulation in various industries relies on high-performance methods in fluid mechanics, structural mechanics, electromagnetism, and more.
 SALOME, an open-source platform, offers engineers, researchers, and practitioners a comprehensive solution with modules for CAD, meshing, coupling of phenomena, visualization, calculation supervision, uncertainties, and more.
 Users can easily access these modules through a user-friendly GUI or Python scripts to create customized domain-specific applications.
 SALOME's collaborative development approach and availability under the GNU LGPL ensure optimal use of computer resources, making it a go-to choice for organizations like EDF and CEA.

 ## Who is responsible for developing SALOME ? ##
-SALOME, an open-source framework that has been under development since the early 2000s, boasts an extensive list of individuals and partners who have contributed to its evolution.
+SALOME, an open-source framework developed since the early 2000s, has grown through contributions from many individuals and partners.
 The collaborative efforts of these key partners have been instrumental in shaping SALOME into what it is today:

 <p>
   <img width="60" src="https://github.com/SalomePlatform/.github-private/assets/52162083/f82b82a2-c27e-40ce-a439-34dd0430a3ee" alt="CEA Logo" />